As1th/SpectrobePet/README.md

 Does not work if this is the only remaining Spectrobe.

 ## ![Quit](Assets/Art/Sprites/Exit.png) Quit
-Closes the Spectrobe Pet program entirely.
+Click to close the Spectrobe Pet program entirely.
+You can also Quit from your System Tray.